microsoft/swift-guide/Concurrency.md

 ## Convention

-Use a task to manage synchronous access to a property populated by an an asynchronous function within an Actor.
+Use a task to manage synchronous access to a property populated by an asynchronous function within an Actor.
 For more in-depth discussions of the provided example, watch [WWDC21 - Protect mutable state with Swift actors](https://developer.apple.com/wwdc21/10133).

 ## Rationale
 Even though Actors are helpful for sharing information between concurrent code, asynchronous functions in Actors do not guarantee the state of Actor properties after an asynchronous call.